Tire Sidewall Damage: How Much Damage Is Too Much?

 The force and pressure endured by the tire sidewall are immense.
 You might not think about it often, but those four pieces of rubber handle the weight of your car, the force of driving, torque differences across differentials, and the lateral forces involved with turning.

-That’s not even including road conditions, weather, speed bumps, accidental skids, and general damage (such as hitting a curb).
+That’s not even including road conditions, weather, speed bumps, unintentional skids, and overall damage (such as hitting a curb).

-Because of this, there’s no way you can securely repair a tire sidewall.
+Because of this, there’s no way you can safely repair a tire sidewall.
 Don’t listen to anyone who says you can!
-They’re incorrect.
+They’re wrong.

 Different Types Of Tire Sidewall Damage And Causes

-Any significant damage to a tire’s sidewall means the tire is a hazard.
+Any substantial damage to a tire’s sidewall means the tire is a hazard.
 It’s likely to blow out while driving.

-As mentioned above, put the spare wheel on and go to a mechanic if you’re unsure.
+As stated above, put the spare wheel on and go to a mechanic if you’re uncertain.

-Here are the most common types of tire sidewall damage and what might cause them.
+Here are the most prevalent types of tire sidewall damage and what might cause them.

 Cut/Gash/Tear